Ma-xsons/AM2R-SAX-EDITION/README.md

 Future plans :

       Add Fusion suit Samus for the Fusion mod
-      Bigger hitboxes for zeta metroids (They are harder with the mode since the armcannon is lower)
+      Bigger hitboxes for zeta metroids (They are harder with the mod since the armcannon is lower)

 Download Mod V1.0.1 : https://drive.google.com/file/d/1-WHawORbRsZ-4mR8gEmHmDkjY2RMz7Vg/view?usp=sharing